-Why ?
+Why \\?

-- This is for the case that L has one node only. - Then, the value of pointer L must be set to NULL in the function DeleteLastNode. - This can only be done by passing &L in the call of the function.
+- This is for the case that the list in the calling function has one node only. - Then, the value of pointer (e.g., L1) to the only element of that list must be set to NULL in the function DeleteLastNode. - This can only be done by passing &L1 in the call of the function DeleteLastNode.